 Grade 12 1 semester/ 1 credit Qualifies as a quantitative reasoning class.
 This course takes a more in depth approach to the allocation of scarce resources and the economic reasoning used by people as consumers, producers, savers, investors, workers, voters, and as government agencies.
 It is a more challenging study into the economy as a whole, including investment, stock markets, the role of unions, and the national economy measured by the GDP.
-This course may be offered for 3 credits as Econ 101 Ivy Tech.

-1560 AP United States Government
+AP United States Government 1560